Islam in Azerbaijan: After the Soviet Union

 Beginning in the late Gorbachev period, and especially after independence, the number of mosques rose dramatically.
 Many were built with the support of other Islamic countries, such as Iran, Oman, and Saudi Arabia, which also contributed Qur'ans and religious instructors to the new Muslim states.
 A Muslim seminary has also been established since 1991.
 The growing number of religious Muslims resulted in the establishment of more than 2,000 mosques by 2014.

 After independence, the laws regarding religion are quite clear.
 In Article 7 of the constitution, Azerbaijan is declared a secular state.
 This point is driven home in Article 19 with the statement of the separation of religion and state and the equality of all religions before the law as well as the secular character of the state educational system.

+Immediately after the independence of Azerbaijan in 1991, Sunni missionaries flocked to the country.
+The Sunni missionaries were divided among two movements, the Sufis, mostly from Turkey, and the Salafis, mostly from Saudi Arabia or Chechnya.
+Preachers in Azerbaijan were mostly charismatic locals who studied in Saudi Arabia and received funding from Saudi and other Gulf businessmen.
+Salafi preachers often used Anti-Iranian sentiment to attract converts.
+Furthermore, the presence of Chechen Salafi militants also contributed to the rise of Salafism among many Azerbaijani youth in border and urban areas.
+In addition to the Salafis, Turkish Sufi missionaries from various tarikats also flocked to Azerbaijan, promoting a Turkified version of Islam more compatible with nationalism.
+After independence, Azerbaijan maintained a strict secular policy.
+However, Sunni missionaries continued to be active in the country, with the rivalry between the Turkish Sufis and Arab Salafis intensifying gradually.

+Although Shia Islam historically dominated Azerbaijan, as most Azerbaijani Turks adhered to Shia Islam, there were some Sunni pockets in Azerbaijan, especially in the northern and western regions, generally associated with ethnic minorities like Lezgins or Avars.
+The Soviet era eroded both Sunni and Shia religious institutions, but after independence, Sunni institutions were among the first to benefit from foreign support.
+Sunni Islam, particularly Salafism, grew in certain Azerbaijani urban and peripheral communities which had been traditionally secular before.
+Similarly, the Turkish Sufis, especially the Gulenists, were able to cultivate a following through educational and charitable networks.
+Many Azerbaijanis who converted to Sunni Islam did so for a sense of community rather than spiritual belief.
+Among some Pan-Turkists in Azerbaijan, conversion to Sunni Islam was a way to align with Turkey.
+It was not only a personal faith decision but also a political assertion, emphasizing closeness to Turkey and distinction from Iran.